-Mosquitoes love the new wet areas to reproduce and thrive.
+Mosquitoes use the new wet areas to reproduce and thrive.
 Using Pyrethrin sprays

 is one way to repel mosquitoes successfully and prevent them from landing on your pet.
 Pyrethrins are very safe, but they do not last more than one or two days.
-If you are jogging or heading to the park, spray them before you go to keep your dog comfortable.
-This product is fine for cats as well.
+If you are jogging or heading to the park, spray your pet before you go.
+This product is fine for cats, as well.

 When you're at home, using 2 tablespoons of apple cider vinegar in a glass of water or using a few drops of lavender oil will help repel pests on the deck or in the kennel area.
 These products work well with Pyrethrins, but they are seldom enough by themselves.

-Heartworm disease will also increase with the mosquito problem.
-Mosquitoes carry heartworm and transfer them to your pet when they feed.
+The risk of Heartworm disease will also increase with the mosquito problem.
+Mosquitoes carry heartworm and can transfer them to your pet when they feed.
 Be sure your pets are on a monthly heartworm preventative, and talk to your vet about increasing the dose if your mosquito issue is extreme.
 In some areas of the south, increased dosage is already being used to combat the heartworm exposure.

 Leptospirosis or “Lepto” is a bacterial infection that is shed in the urine, and urine-contaminated water is ideal for Lepto survival.
 Rodents and raccoons are the main shedders of Lepto after flooding, but many mammals can get Lepto, including humans.
-Dogs with Lepto have kidney and liver issues that are hard to treat, and they often fail, resulting in death.
+Dogs with Lepto have kidney and liver issues that are hard to treat.
+The kidney or liver often fail, resulting in death.
 If the dog survives, he may carry Lepto and become an intermittent shedder for the rest of his life.
 Pregnant dogs that are not protected will abort in late pregnancy from Lepto.

 The healthiest options for prevention are vaccines

-and simply avoiding drinking run-off water.
+and simply not drinking run-off water.
 Two-way and four-way vaccines are available according to what Lepto strain is in your area.
-For breeding dogs located in Lepto areas, they should be vaccinated with a minimum of a two-way Lepto vaccine to prevent abortion.
+Breeding dogs located in Lepto areas should be vaccinated with a minimum of a two-way Lepto vaccine to prevent abortion.
 The Lepto vaccine also has a history of being reactive, so watch your dogs closely post-vaccination until you are comfortable with using it.

-"Hot spots" get their name because the lesions are warm to the touch.
-Also called Pyotraumatic dermatitis, this acute, rapidly developing surface bacterial skin infection occurs as a result of self-inflicted trauma.
-Hot Spots are common with hot, humid weather.
-Fleas are the most common stimulus but hot wet weather, long thick coats, allergies and anything that causes scratching can start the hot spot.
+"Hot spots," also called Pyotraumatic Dermatitis, get its name from lesions that are warm to the touch.
+This acute, rapidly-developing, surface bacterial skin infection occurs as a result of self-inflicted trauma.
+Hot spots are common in hot, humid weather.
+Fleas are the most common stimulus but hot wet weather, long thick coats, allergies and anything that causes scratching can result in hot spots.
 It is rarely seen in cats.

-When treating hot spots, clip the hair from the lesions, then gently cleanse with a medicated shampoo such as Doc Roy's Medicated Shampoo
+When treating hot spots, clip the hair from the lesions and then gently cleanse with a medicated shampoo, such as Hexadene Shampoo

-Ringworm, a fungal infection, also increases with the hot humid weather.
+Ringworm, a fungal infection, also increases with the hot, humid weather.
 Fungal infections are soil-born but require rougher surfaces to attach.
 Bruising, scratches or hot spots can give fungal infections that foothold on skin.
-Shampooing and treating the dog with lime sulfur dips
+Shampooing and treating the dog with Lime Sulfur Dip

 will soothe the itch and kill the ringworm spores on the coat.
 Topical lesion treatment with an antifungal like Griseofulvin will speed the cure.
 Some animals require oral Ketoconazole to get rid of the issue.
 Cats are especially susceptible to ringworm.